Domaine Bachelet-Monnot, Puligny-Montrachet

 Following his studies at the Lycée Viticole in Beaune, Marc did internships at Domaines Lucien Muzard in Santenay and Parent in Pommard, as well as stints in the southern Rhône and in Australia.
 After similar studies, his younger brother Alex did internships at Domaines Nouveau in the Hautes Côtes and Bouzereau in Meursault, as well as at Monteillet in Côte-Rôtie.
 Both boys worked five harvests at their father’s domain prior to embarking on Bachelet-Monnot.

 Total annual production is around 8,300 cases roughly divided equally between red and white wine.
-In addition to the wines below, the domain makes a small amount of Santenay and Meursault.
+In addition to the wines below, the domain makes a small amount of Meursault.

 Thanks to Jeff Bramwell for the photos.